Bosnia break-up threatens Western Balkans peace, envoy warns

 Mounting Serbian separatism in Bosnia risks aggravating other old conflicts in the Western Balkans, an international peace envoy has warned.

-"The unrest in this region will also affect the question of the difficult relationship between Serbia and Kosovo in the same or similar way," Christian Schmidt, a UN-appointed 'high representative' to Bosnia and German former minister, told Reuters on Saturday (6 November).
+"The unrest in this region will also affect the question of the difficult relationship between Serbia and Kosovo in the same or similar way," Christian Schmidt, a UN-appointed 'high representative' to Bosnia and a German former minister, told Reuters on Saturday (6 November).

 Join EUobserver today